TearTyr/RE-JEMS/README.md

 ## Overview

-**RE:JEMS-Alter** is a Blender add-on designed to simplify animation keyframes, resulting in smoother animations and smaller file sizes.
+**RE:JEMS-Alter** is a Blender add-on designed to simplify animation keyframes, including those from **motion capture (mocap)** data, resulting in smoother animations and smaller file sizes.
 It utilizes a **Bezier curve fitting algorithm** that intelligently adjusts control points to fit a curve to the original keyframe data.
 The algorithm adapts to the number of input points, effectively providing the functionality of Visvalingam-Whyatt within the curve fitting process.

-RE:JEMS-Alter also provides an option to use the Visvalingam-Whyatt algorithm for initial keyframe reduction, and it includes an outlier detection mechanism to enhance the robustness of the simplification process.
+RE:JEMS-Alter also provides an option to use the Visvalingam-Whyatt algorithm for initial keyframe reduction, and it includes an outlier detection mechanism to enhance the robustness of the simplification process, which is particularly useful for cleaning up raw **mocap** data.
 You can control the degree of simplification through various parameters, making it a versatile tool for animators.

 **Note:** The name "JEMS" in RE:JEMS-Alter is not an acronym but simply a name chosen for this project.